Ryder72/Paul-CI-Website/README.md

 - # Known Issues
     - On some small width phone devices the navigation text get pushed below the bar.
-    - On some mobile devices except desktop you can scroll to the right.
+    - On some mobile devices you can scroll to the right.

     <br>